 Inside the beautiful Monmouth Inn

 The Monmouth Inn is also home to the only operating restaurant in an Antebellum home, Restaurant 1818.
 After touring the beautiful and fascinating Longwood we spent a leisurely afternoon wandering the grounds of the Inn.
-Before our fabulous dinner, we enjoyed mint juleps in the Mansion’s Quitman Study.
+Before an amazing dinner, we enjoyed mint juleps in the Mansion’s Quitman Study.

 Enjoying Mint Juleps and dinner at 1818, Monmouth Inn & Gardens

 In the decades prior to the American Civil War, market places where enslaved Africans were bought and sold could be found in every town of any size in Mississippi.
-Natchez was unquestionably the state’s most active slave trading city, although substantial slave markets existed at Aberdeen, Crystal Springs, Vicksburg, Woodville, and Jackson.
-While the buildings that housed the slave marketplace are long gone, there is a sad monument showing the shackles used for the slaves.
+Natchez was unquestionably the state’s most active slave trading city, although substantial slave markets existed at Aberdeen, Crystal Springs, Vicksburg, Woodville, and Jackson as well.
+While the buildings that housed the slave marketplace are long gone, there is a sad monument showing some of the shackles that were used for the slaves.

 Fork in the Road monument for the Slaves, on the site of the old slave trading post

 There’s little to see on the highways in Alabama, Mississippi and Louisiana.
 The roads are largely lined with dense trees or swamp land.
 However, as we left Natchez and saw the landmark restaurant Mammy’s Cupboard.
+We didn’t stop for a meal, which is said to be great, due to timing.
 Sadly, she’s in great need of some TLC.